 16. Changes to the Terms

-We may update these Terms from time to time.
-If we make material changes, we may update the effective date, publish the revised Terms through the service, and take additional notice steps where appropriate.
+We may update these Terms of Use from time to time.
+If we make material changes, we may update the effective date, publish the revised terms through the service, and take additional notice steps where appropriate.

 17. Contact

-Questions about these Terms can be directed to the contact details published by the operator of this Swarm deployment.
+Questions about these Terms of Use can be directed to the contact details published by the operator of this Swarm deployment.